mcsee/Software-Design-Articles/Articles/Theory/No Silver Bullet/readme.md

 Brooks lists the now-defunct expert systems with inference engines based on preprogrammed rules.
 The modern version of these systems is *machine learning*, where the rules are "learned" and not fixed using supervised or unsupervised learning.

-But today's artificial intelligence cannot beat the **essential** difficulty.
+But today's artificial intelligence can't beat the **essential** difficulty.
 There are notable advancements in vision and robotics and wonders like GPT3, which manages to produce good code to solve low-essential complexity problems.

 ## Automatic Programming